finopsfoundation/framework/_pages/resources/terminology.md

 Cost estimation
 > The process of quantifying every resource that will be required to complete a project also used to help create budgets.

-Cost of goods sold (COGS)
-> Measures how many dollars of outlay it takes to generate revenues in a specific period.
-For example if a power company is trucking coal out of storage and into a power plant, it records the cost of the coal burned.
-That cost has no future benefit, so it’s going to be an expense that is directly traceable to revenue in that period, making it a COGS expense.
-The test of COGS is: are they directly expensed and directly related to revenues in the same period?

-> For a company that uses cloud, the COGS are the monthly cloud bill to operate its cloud workloads, salesperson commissions, and support costs.
-Notably, cloud has the most variable spend model and has a high potential for optimization.
-You can’t usually materially turn down your sales commissions or terminate your support people, which leaves optimizing your cloud spend without reducing revenue.

-COGS as capitalized assets
-> There’s potential to reclassify COGS as capital expenses when it comes to how expenses are used.
-Let’s say a power company takes some of their coal and uses it to make diamonds.
-If it burned coal to generate power that was sold for revenue, the company accounts for the cost of the coal as COGS.
-But if it creates diamonds out of the coal, and those diamonds aren’t sold in the period but instead are put into storage as inventory for future periods, the cost of the coal would then be capitalized as an asset.
-However, as soon as those diamonds are sold, then the cost of the coal switches back to COGS during the period of the sale.

 Forecasting, also Forecast
 > Forecasting is the practice of predicting future spending, usually based on a combination of historical spending and an evaluation of future plans, understanding how future cloud infrastructure and application lifecycle changes may impact current budgets and influence budget planning and future cloud investment decisions.
 This capability also involves collaboration between stakeholder teams like Finance, Engineering, and Executives to build agreed upon forecast models and KPIs from which to establish budgets that align with business goals.